mikeraynham/wildaboutpilates/index.md

 ---
 title: Welcome
 layout: default
-og_title: Welcome to Wild About Pilates
+title: Welcome to Wild About Pilates
-og_description: Modified physio-led Pilates sessions in Macclesfield, for beginners to elite level athletes.
+description: Modified physio-led Pilates sessions in Macclesfield, for beginners to elite level athletes.
 A safe and effective way to help improve strength, posture, balance and flexibility, in a friendly, non-competitive environment.
 ---